leon-kfd/Dashboard/README.md

 # Dashboard

-Custom your personal dashboard from some components.
+Custom your personal dashboard from some components for browser start page.

 Writed by `Vue3`, `Vite`, `Typescript`.

+- <a href="https://s.kongfandong.cn/">Simple Demo from Webify server</a>
 - <a href="https://leon-kfd.github.io/Dashboard/">Simple Demo from Github pages</a>
 - <a href="https://howdy-dashboard.netlify.app/">Simple Demo from Netlify server</a>
-- <a href="https://kongfandong.cn/Dashboard/">Simple Demo from author's server</a>

 ## Feature